OpenDSA/OpenDSA/RST/en/SortingAnal/RadixSort.rst

 In particular, Radix Sort will need to be careful about deciding when the "last digit" has been found to distinguish among real numbers, or the last character in variable length strings.
-Implementing the concept of Radix Sort with the trie data structure (Module :numref:`<Trie>`) is most appropriate for these situations.
+Implementing the concept of Radix Sort with the :ref:`alphabet trie <trie> <Trie>` data structure is most appropriate for these situations.

 Now for some review questions.